Fryles/SeagullSaftey/README.md

-# Seagull Clicker (name wip)
+# Seagull Saftey

-A prject created for ART101 by Group 2
+A project created for ART101 by Group 2

 ## Demo